The Pacific Northwest Fine Art Print Map

 The Columbia rises in Canada, and so

 Sound country.
 The two rivers follow the same notable pattern, flowing

 northwest along the Rocky Mountain Trench before swinging abruptly south.
 (The

 trench continues unbroken from Idaho to Alaska, the expression of long-term

 tectonic shifts affecting the entire region).

 This map extends up to the

 into northern Nevada for the southern tributaries of the Snake, and into

-California for the southernmost
+California for the southernmost Cascades.

-Included on the map: All of Washington, Oregon, and Idaho, with lots of British Columbia, Alberta, and Montana.
+Included on the map: all of

+with lots of British Columbia, Alberta, and Montana.

 Dimensions: All map dimensions are approximate